-5 Ways to Save Money When Traveling by RV
+5 Ways to Save Money When Traveling in an RV

 1. BYOF (Bring Your Own Food)

 One of the downsides to staying at hotels during a multi-city trip is that hotel rooms don’t often have kitchens.
-This means you’re forced to eat at restaurants, which, depending on how long you’ll be traveling, can end up costing you a small fortune.
-When you travel by RV, you can take advantage of stocking up on groceries while you’re out on the road.
+This means you’re forced to eat at restaurants, which, depending on how long you’ll be traveling in an RV, can end up costing you a small fortune.
+When you travel in an RV, you can take advantage of stocking up on groceries while you’re out on the road.
 Not only will this help save money you can use on other aspects of your trip, it’s also a much healthier option.
 Win-Win!

 Here are just a few things you’ll want to stock up on to make the most of your RV trip: